Mcgode/mcgode.github.io/_portfolio/wild-sheep-studio.markdown

 Given the size of the team and our use of an in-house engine, while my main job was as a graphics programmer, I've also worked on multiple occasions on the engine itself.

-Due to confidentiality, I can't share anything precise at the moment, but I hope I'll get to show some of the work I've done there.
+Due to confidentiality, I can't share anything precise, but I hope I'll get to show some of the work I've done there one day.

 In the meantime I can share a non-exhaustive list of features I've worked on:
 - setting up a render target texture reuse system, to reduce the render pipeline memory usage.